Publications

 The role of land use and land cover change in climate change vulnerability assessments of biodiversity: A systematic review [open access]

-Santos, M.J., Smith*, A.B., Dekker, S.C., Eppinga, M.B., Leitão, P.J., Moreno-Mateos, D., Morueta-Holme, N., and Ruggieri, M. 2021.
-Landscape Ecology 36:3367-3382. * Equal contribution
+Santos*, M.J., Smith*, A.B., Dekker, S.C., Eppinga, M.B., Leitão, P.J., Moreno-Mateo, D., Morueta-Holme, N., and Ruggieri, M. 2021.
+Landscape Ecology 36:3367-3382. * Equal contribution.

-The phylogeographic history of a range disjunction in eastern North America: the role of post-glacial expansion into newly suitable habitat [article | request reprint]
+The phylogeographic history of a range disjunction in eastern North America: the role of post-glacial expansion into newly suitable habitat [article]

-Mohn, R.A., Oleas, N.H., Smith, A.B.,Swift, J.F., Yatskievych, G., and Edwards, C. 2021.
+Mohn, R.A., Oleas, N.H., Smith, A.B., Swift, J.F., Yatskievych, G., and Edwards, C. 2021.
 American Journal of Botany 108:1042-1057.

 Testing the ability of species distribution models to infer variable importance [open access]

-Smith, A.B. and Santos, M.J.
+Smith, A.B., and Santos, M.J.
 2020.
 Ecography 43:1801-1813.

-The fate of Madagascar’s rainforest habitat [article | request reprint]
+The fate of Madagascar’s rainforest habitat [article]

-Morelli*, T.L., Smith*, A.B., Mancini, A.N., Balko, E. A., Borgenson, C., Dolch, R., Farris, Z., Federman, S., Golden, C.D., Holmes, S., Irwin, M., Jacobs, R.L., Johnson, S., King, T., Lehman, S., Louis, E.E.
-Jr., Murphy, A., Randriahaingo, H.N.T., Lucien, Randriannarimanana, H.L.L., Ratsimbazafy, J., Razafindratsima, O.H., and Baden, A.L.
+Morelli*, T.L., Smith*, A.B., Mancini, A.N., Balko, E.A., Borgerson, C., Dolch, R., Farris, Z., Federman, S., Golden, C.D., Holmes, S.M., Irwin, M., Jacobs, R.L., Johnson, S., King, T., Lehman, S.M., Louis Jr., E.E., Murphy, A., Randriahaingo, H.N.T., Randrianarimanana, H.L.Lucien, Ratsimbazafy, J., Razafindratsima, O.H., Baden, A.L.
 2020.
-Nature Climate Change 10:89-96. * Equal contribution
+Nature Climate Change 10:89-96. * Equal contribution.

-Inference of biogeographic history by formally integrating distinct lines of evidence: genetic, environmental niche, and fossil [open access]
+Inference of biogeographic history by formally integrating distinct lines of evidence: Genetic, environmental niche, and fossil [open access]

 Hoban, S., Dawson, A. Robinson, J., Smith, A.B., Strand, A. 2019.
 Ecography 42:1991-2011.

-• Runner-up for Ecography‘s E4 Award
+• Runner-up article for Ecography’sannualE4 Award.

-Niche estimation above and below the species level [article | request reprint]
+Niche estimation above and below the species level [article]

 Smith, A.B., Godsoe, W., Rodríguez-Sánchez, F., Wang, H-H., and Warren, D. 2019.
 Trends in Ecology and Evolution 34:260-273.